 Your grades will be available on Learn@UW.
 Be sure to review your scores regularly and notify your TA promptly of any discrepancies.
 Do not wait until the end of the semester to request corrections.

 ATTENDANCE POLICY

-Your attendance at all scheduled classes is mandatory and essential for success in the course.
-However, circumstances occasionally occur where a student must miss a class.
+Your attendance at all scheduled classes (lecture, discussion and lab) is mandatory and essential for success in the course.
+However, circumstances occasionally occur where you may need to miss a class.

 Planned Absences